oneall/ios-sdk/README.md

      [[OAManager sharedInstance] setupWithSubdomain:@"your-oneall-subdomain"];
  }
 ```
-Make sure to replace *your-oneall-subdomain* by your own OneAll subdomain.
+**Make sure to replace *your-oneall-subdomain* by your own OneAll subdomain.**

-Add a button on one of the forms and create an action for it in corresponding the controller.
+Add a button to one of the forms and create an action for it in the corresponding controller.
 In this handler add the following code:
 ``` objective-c
 [[OAManager sharedInstance] loginWithSuccess:^(OAUser *user) {